-Explainability is crucial for establishing trust in artificial intelligence (AI) systems and represents a regulatory requirement in critical areas such as healthcare (Caruana et al., 2015).
-Nevertheless, existing evaluation datasets often lack interpretability, posing challenges in understanding the decision-making process of resulting machine learning models.
+Explainability is crucial for establishing trust in artificial intelligence (AI) systems and represents a regulatory requirement in critical areas such as healthcare [1].
+Nevertheless, existing evaluation datasets often lack interpretability, posing challenges in understanding the decision-making process of resulting ML models.
 These models, particularly deep learning architectures, frequently function as black boxes, impeding insights into their predictive mechanisms.
 Efforts to create more interpretable models, including those leveraging attention mechanisms, have demonstrated promise.
-However, the absence of standardized, interpretable datasets limits our capacity to validate and compare various interpretability techniques (Ribeiro et al., 2016; Lipton, 2018).
+However, the absence of standardized, interpretable datasets limits our capacity to validate and compare various interpretability techniques [2, 3].

-The presence of interpretable ground truth labels plays a crucial role in evaluating the interpretability of ML models (Doshi-Velez and Kim, 2017).
+The presence of interpretable ground truth labels plays a crucial role in evaluating the interpretability of ML models [4].
 Such labels serve as benchmarks for validating the explanations derived from these models, allowing comparison against expected model behavior.
-Interpretable ground truth labels can be generated based on domain-expert knowledge or synthetic rules.
+Interpretable ground truth labels can be generated based on domainexpert knowledge or synthetic rules.

-Distinct from general synthetic datasets designed to simulate real-world data characteristics with controlled aspects like data distribution, noise levels, and feature interactions (Abufadda and Mansour, 2021; Nikolenko, 2021), rule-based datasets constitute a specific type of synthetic data.
+Distinct from general synthetic datasets designed to simulate realworld data characteristics with controlled aspects like data distribution, noise levels, and feature interactions [5, 6], rule-based datasets constitute a specific type of synthetic data.
 These datasets generate data instances and class labels based on explicit rules, criteria, or formulas.
 Rule-based datasets offer a strategic solution for replicating imbalanced scenarios that mirror real-world challenges while upholding interpretability.
-This capability facilitates the development and enhancement of machine learning (ML) algorithms and techniques.
+This capability facilitates the development and enhancement of ML algorithms and techniques.
 The establishment and use of rule-based benchmarks play a pivotal role in comprehending and refining the decision-making processes of ML models, ultimately fostering more reliable AI systems.
-Rule-based datasets prove invaluable in challenging ML applications, serving as essential benchmarks to assess ML model performance under controlled conditions, including model interpretability and explainability (Ribeiro et al., 2016), robustness (Hendrycks and Dietterich, 2019), adversarial testing (Goodfellow et al., 2015), incremental complexity (Reed et al., 2016), and domain-specific challenges (Yang and Leskovec, 2013).
+Rule-based datasets prove invaluable in challenging ML applications, serving as essential benchmarks to assess ML model performance under controlled conditions, including model interpretability and explainability [3], robustness [7], adversarial testing [8], incremental complexity [9], and domain-specific challenges [10].

-Rule-based datasets can cover various scenarios, contributing to bolstering the robustness and generalization of AI models, thereby enhancing their performance on unseen data and expanding their capacity to handle a broader spectrum of inputs (Zhang et al., 2021a).
-Additionally, diverse and representative samples can aid research endeavors focused on fairness and bias reduction (Barocas et al., 2019).
+Rule-based datasets can cover various scenarios, contributing to bolstering the robustness and generalization of AI models, thereby enhancing their performance on unseen data and expanding their capacity to handle a broader spectrum of inputs [11].
+Additionally, diverse and representative samples can aid research endeavors focused on fairness and bias reduction [12].
 Nevertheless, creating such benchmarks presents several challenges that can impact the dataset's quality, applicability, and representativeness.
-These challenges encompass factors such as data complexity (Torralba and Efros, 2011), scalability (Zhang et al., 2021a), rule significance (Hastie et al., 2001; Rudin, 2019), and the balancing noise and uncertainty (Veit et al., 2017).
+These challenges encompass factors such as data complexity [13], scalability [11], rule significance [14, 15], and the balancing noise and uncertainty [16].